-The amendments would give the Alberta Gaming & Liquor Commission (AGLC) the tools necessary to oversee and enforce Alberta’s new cannabis market in advance of cannabis legalization, expected this summer.
+The amendments would give Alberta Gaming, Liquor & Cannabis (AGLC) the tools necessary to oversee and enforce Alberta’s new cannabis market in advance of cannabis legalization, expected this summer.

 “We remain focused on building a system for legal cannabis that prioritizes the safety and security of all Albertans.
 These amendments to the Gaming and Liquor Act represent another step in our continued work to prepare for the legalization of cannabis.”

 Kathleen Ganley, Minister of Justice and Solicitor General